The 80s – A Decade Like No Other [Embracing Nostalgia]

 All the kids and teachers would bring food and drinks to class.
 Many moms made cupcakes, cookies, and other treats for our party.
 Also, the proverbial red punch drink was served to us.
 This mysterious red punch was served in little Dixie Cups throughout elementary school.

-Every year, we had a Halloween party in the classroom, and we would visit neighboring classrooms to show off our costumes.
+Every year, we had a Halloween party in the classroom and visited neighboring classrooms to show off our costumes.
 Every Holiday was like this in elementary school.

 Generally, costumes consisted of a plastic mask with a rubber band stapled and a plastic costume.